newdeveloper137/nfl_web_scraping/README.md

 # nfl_web_scraping
-Web Scraping using beautifulsoup
+Web Scraping from NFL.com using beautifulsoup.

 This is my first attempt at building a web application using Django.